The Journey of Dylan Jarvis: A Songbird's Tale

+They called Dylan Jarvis "Songbird."
 Not because his voice was the loudest in the jail cell, but because it traveled.
 It moved through concrete and steel, through locked doors and sleepless nights, slipping into places no one else could reach.

-Dylan Jarvis earned that name while fighting a 30-year prison sentence—one he would eventually be exonerated from and freed.
+Dylan earned that name while fighting a 30-year prison sentence—one he would eventually be exonerated from and freed.
 But while he was behind bars, long before freedom came, something else began to happen.
 He sang.
 He wrote.
 And slowly, quietly, he healed.

 In a place designed to strip people down to their worst moments, his music did the opposite.
 It reminded men who had been reduced to numbers and charges that they were still human.
 That they still had hearts.
 That friendship, love, and dignity hadn’t abandoned them completely.